- London, Canary Wharf

 Gladstone, Joe & Sandra Matz.
 Personalizing Non-Cash Rewards to Employees’ Personality: The Interplay of Incentive-Congruity and Motivations on Sales Performance.
 Revise and Resubmit at Organizational Behavior and Human Decision Processes (1st round)

 Gladstone, Joe & Sean Hundofte.
 Long-run Planners Live Longer.
-Under Full Review at Journal of Consumer Psychology.
+Reject and Resubmit at Journal of Consumer Psychology (1st round)

 Gladstone, Joe*, Emily Garbinsky* & Cassie Mogilner.
 Pooling Finances and Relationship Satisfaction.
 Under Full Review at Organizational Behavior and Human Decision Processes.